martttizzle/Bamazon/README.md

 ## Motivation
 I wanted to show my knowledge of using node.js to edit mysql in real-time.
 I wanted to also showcase my skills of working in the back-end of web development.

-# Code walk-through of Customer
+# Code walk-through for Customer
 I will break down both customer and manager of Bamazon.
 I will use screenshots to walk-through the steps.

 ### Database